Middlecon/DBImport/docs/project.rst

 RoadMap
 -------

-  1. Implement all existing function in Legacy DBImport into the Python version. - **Ongoing**
-  2. WebGui for administration of DBImport - **Alpha version available**
+  1. WebGui for administration of DBImport - **Alpha version available**
-  3. Custom queries and delta loads from source - **Partially implemented**
-  4. Support for more JDBC sources such as Netezza, TeraData, ExaData
+  2. Support for more JDBC sources such as Netezza, TeraData, ExaData
-  5. Support for more than MySQL as configuration database for DBImport
+  3. Support for more than MySQL as configuration database for DBImport